JohnXLivingston/peertube-plugin-livechat/support/documentation/content/contributing/develop/_index.en.md

 The simple existence of this file is sufficient to trigger the debug mode.
 To make sure it's taken into account, you can restart your Peertube instance.

-This file can contain some JSON to enable more advances options.
+This file can contain some JSON to enable more advanced options.
 To have a list of existing parameters, check `server/lib/debug.ts`.
 Restart Peertube after each content modification.